Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/about.md

 *May 2022* Graduated from NIT-T with First Class with Distinction, majoring in Computer Science and Engineering.

-*April 2022* Wrote Thesis paper on Zero Knowledge and Oblivious Ads Recommendation.
+*April 2022* Wrote Thesis paper on Zero Knowledge Bi-Party Computation Using Oblivious Transfers for Recommender Systems.

 *June 2021* Joined Oracle Digital Assistant Team as Intern.